-Representation describes the ability of a species to adapt to changing environmental conditions.
+Representation describes the ability of a species or DPS to adapt to changing environmental conditions.
 This includes both near-term and long-term changes in its physical (e.g., climate conditions, habitat conditions, habitat structure, etc.) and biological (e.g., pathogens, competitors, predators, etc.) environments.
-This ability of a species to adapt to these changes is often referred to as "adaptive capacity."
-To assess the current condition of representation for the foothill vellowlegged frog, we considered the current diversity of ecological conditions and of genetic material throughout the range of the species.
+This ability of a species or DPS to adapt to these changes is often referred to as "adaptive capacity."
+To assess the current condition of representation for the four DPSs of the foothill yellow-legged frog, we considered the current diversity of ecological conditions and of genetic material throughout the range of each of the DPSs.

-There are considerable ranges of ecological conditions under which foothill yellow-legged frogs occur.
-As discussed in the SSA Report (Service 2021, Section 2.7 and CHAPTER 3), there are substantial differences in latitude, elevation, precipitation, average temperature, and vegetative community across the species' range.
-Parts of the foothill yellow-legged frog range also differ in terms of species composition and in hydrology (rain-fed versus snow-fed systems).
-Exemplary of these different ecological conditions, foothill yellow-legged frog tadpoles from snow-fed Sierra Nevada populations have higher intrinsic growth rates than tadpoles from rain-fed coastal populations, likely due to their constraint to a shorter rearing season in the Sierra Nevada (Catenazzi and Kupferberg 2017, pp. 1255, 1260-1261).
+There are considerable ranges of ecological conditions under which the four DPSs occur.
+As discussed in the SSA report (Service 2023, pp. 23, 37-51), there are substantial differences in latitude, elevation, precipitation, average temperature, and vegetative community across the areas occupied by the four DPSs' ranges.
+The areas occupied by the four DPSs also differ in terms of species composition and in hydrology (rain-fed versus snow-fed systems).
+Exemplary of these different ecological conditions, foothill yellowlegged frog tadpoles from snow-fed Sierra Nevada populations (North Feather and South Sierra DPSs) have higher intrinsic growth rates than tadpoles from rain-fed coastal populations (Central Coast and South Coast DPSs), likely due to their constraint to a shorter rearing season in the Sierra Nevada (Catenazzi and Kupferberg 2017, pp. 1255, 1260-1261).

-As described in the SSA report (Service 2021, Section 2.6), two rangewide assessments of foothill yellow-legged frog genomic datasets revealed that this taxon is extremely differentiated following biogeographical boundaries (McCartney-Melstad et al. 2018, p.
+As described in the SSA report (Service 2023, pp. 20-23), two rangewide assessments of foothill yellow-legged frog genomic datasets revealed that this taxon is extremely differentiated following biogeographical boundaries (McCartney-Melstad et al. 2018, p.
 112; Peek 2018, p.
 76).
 The clades that are most genetically divergent (i.e., South Sierra, Central Coast, and South Coast clades), and thus could contribute most to the overall adaptive capacity of this taxon (McCartney-Melstad et al. 2018, p.
 120; Peek 2018, p.
 77), are also the clades with the lowest levels of population resiliency.
-The South Sierra and Central Coast clades have substantially reduced resiliency and the South Coast clade has extensively reduced resiliency (SSA Report (Service 2021, Section 8.5)).
-The reduced resiliency in these clades, means that the foothill vellow-legged frog is especially vulnerable to loss of this genetic diversity.
+The South Sierra and Central Coast clades have substantially reduced resiliency and the South Coast clade has extensively reduced resiliency (Service 2023, pp. 167-170).
+The reduced resiliency in these clades means that the foothill yellow-legged frog is especially vulnerable to loss of this genetic diversity.
 The Central Coast and South Coast clades are the most genetically divergent, indicating that a significant amount of the taxon's overall genetic diversity would be lost if either clade were extirpated.
-The Central Coast and South Coast clades are also ecologically unique because they have lower annual precipitation and higher mean annual temperatures than elsewhere in the range of the species (PRISM Climate Group 2012, 30-year climate dataset; Table 3) and the region hosts the highest freshwater endemism of anywhere in the species' California range (Howard et al. 2013, p.
+The Central Coast and South Coast clades are also ecologically unique because they have lower annual precipitation and higher mean annual temperatures than elsewhere in the range of the species (PRISM Climate Group 2012, 30-year climate dataset; Service 2023, pp. 47-51) and the region hosts the highest freshwater endemism of anywhere in the species' California range (Howard et al. 2013, p.
 5).